AU-Master-Thesis/thesis/sections/3-methodology/study-1/graph-representation.typ

 === Graph Representation <s.graph-representation>

-#kristoffer[
-  talk about how our graph representation is different from theirs.
-  Ours is more faithful to how robots would represent the other robots in the environment compared to theirs, since they use bidirectional `std::shared_ptr`, which is not useable in a scenario where the algorithm run on different computer hosts, or just computer processes on the same host.
-]

 There are several different methods for representing graph structures in computer memory.
 Each offering different advantages and disadvantages in regards to memory layout and query efficiency.
 As explained in @s.b.factor-graphs, the factorgraph structure is a bipartite graph with undirected edges.
 Such a graph structure enforces little to no constraints on what kind of memory representation are possible to use.
 Allowing for many different choices@algorithms-fourth-edition.
 In the original work by Patwardhan _et al._@gbpplanner a cyclic reference/pointer structure is used.
 They represent the graph with a C++ class called `FactorGraph`, which each robot instance inherit from.
 Variable and factor nodes are stored in two separate vectors; `factors_` and `variables_`, as shown in the top of @code.gbpplanner-factorgraph.